Santos is seeking government approval to develop natural gas reserves in the Narrabri area in north west New South Wales.

 Explore further: NSW Resources and Energy

-We hold regular information sessions, provide fortnightly updates about our activities in the Narrabri Courier and give presentations on our work to interested community and business groups.
+We hold regular information sessions, provide monthly updates about our activities in the Narrabri Courier newspaper and give presentations on our work to interested community and business groups.